-Coyotes, Pets, and Feral Cats
+Coyotes, Pets and Community Cats

 Many people assume that coyotes don't live in suburban or urban neighborhoods because they don't see them.
 But that assumption can be dangerous for your animal companions.